yzye/pedestrian-tracking/README.md

 Tensorflow detection provides a collection of detection models pre-trained on the COCO dataset, the Kitti dataset, the Open Images dataset, the AVA v2.1 dataset and the iNaturalist Species Detection Dataset.
 We use these pre-trained models to make prediction on our test datasets. we can download the pre-trained models from [http://download.tensorflow.org/models/object_detection/](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).I choose `faster_rcnn_resnet50_coco_2018_01_28` as default model which has the best performance on our datasets that I have ever tried.

+### 4. Perform the object detection
+Run `pedestrian_tracking.ipynb` and follow the instructions inside.